yyvhang/IAGNet/README.md

 ### Download PIAD and the model checkpoint <a name="41"></a>
 - The pretrained model could download at [Google Drive](https://drive.google.com/drive/folders/1X768E6Oy4fBvMlsjV3WjJsq7yppX5mIh?usp=sharing), put the `.pt` file in the `ckpts\` folder
-- We will release the PIAD dataset after the conference.
+- The PIAD could download at [Google Drive](https://drive.google.com/drive/folders/1F242TsdXjRZkKQotiBsiN2u6rJAGRZ2W?usp=sharing).

 ### Run a Demo <a name="61"></a>
 To inference the results with IAG-Net model, run `inference.py` to get the `.ply` file